Israel wins Eurovision with #MeToo inspired song - Journal du Cameroun

-Israel won the Eurovision Song Contest in Lisbon early Sunday after singer Netta Barzilai beat 25 other contestants with her uptempo song “Toy” whose lyrics have been embraced by the #MeToo movement.
+Israel won the Eurovision Song Contest in Lisbon early Sunday after singer Netta Barzilai beat 25 other contestants with her uptempo song “Toy” whose lyrics were inspired by the #MeToo movement.

 The winning track, which contained refrains such as “I am not your toy, you stupid boy”, summed up the concerns of many women who have adopted the growing global movement against sexual harassment.

+The 25-year-old, who wore a multicoloured kimono, accompanied her winning performance with trills, clucking sounds and chicken-like dance moves in an eye-catching and bizarre performance that is often typical of the Eurovision contest.

 “I am so happy.
 Thank you so much.
-Thank you for supporting diversity,” Barzilai said as she took the stage after her win was announced.
+Thank you for supporting diversity,” she as she took the stage to perform her song again after her win was announced.

-The 25-year-old former singer in the Israeli Navy band accompanied her winning performance with trills, clucking sounds and chicken-like dance moves in an eye-catching and bizarre performance that is often typical of the Eurovision contest.

-Portugal hosted the event for the first because it won the contest last year in Ukraine with a jazzy solo ballad by Salvador Sobral.
-Barzilai’s victory is the fourth time Israel has won the contest.

 The annual musical extravaganza has long been known for its ludicrous costumes, glitz and high-tech stage effects.